 - Finally, rinse off with warm water, then pat dry with a clean towel.

-So there we have it, a homemade face mask that will not only leave your skin feeling soft and smooth, but also help renew your skin on a cellular level.
+So there we have it, a DIY face mask recipe that will not only leave your skin feeling soft and smooth, but also help renew your skin on a cellular level.

 This is such a feel-good product.
 Even just applying it puts me in a relaxed mood.
 I just love to cut some little cucumber slices to go on my eyes.
 It feel like a little spa trip right in my own home.